01 of 09

 To Create Custom Blended Colors

-For some flocking projects you may want to custom blend colors.
-This is especially true of grass for terrains where a blend of greens, yellows and some tan make make a far more realistic grass that a single green color.
+For some flocking projects, you may want to custom blend colors.
+This is especially true of grass for terrains where a blend of greens, yellows, and some tan make a far more realistic grass than a single green color.
 To blend the flock, mix small amounts of the colors you want during the flocking preparation step.
-Make sure you mix enough to cover your entire project in order to prevent a patched effect from slightly different color blends.Continue to 9 of 9 below.
+Make sure you mix enough to cover your entire project to prevent a patched effect from slightly different color blends.Continue to 9 of 9 below.

 09 of 09